Releases and Deployments

 There are two important concepts involved in deploying your Octopus projects: releases and deployments.
 Recall that a project is like a recipe that describes the steps (instructions) and variables (ingredients) required to deploy your apps and services.

-For example, suppose you have a financial services web app called OctoFX and your ready to deploy and test a new update, it would look something like the following.
+For example, suppose you have a financial services web app called OctoFX and you're ready to deploy and test a new update, it would look something like the following.

 The OctoFX deployment process include a package step which installs the web application on Windows servers running IIS.
 The deployment process also includes steps to add and remove the machine from a load balancer in a rolling deployment.

 You can create a new release by selecting the Create release button on the project details page.
 This allows you to specify the version for the release, which packages are required and optional release notes.
 Once you save this new release, you can simply select deploy and then promote it through the environments for this project.

 NOTE: If you had a fully automated build and deployment pipeline, the releases are generally created automatically.
 For more information on this topic, see our API and Integration documentation.

 Octopus releases should be considered read-only.
 When you create a new release, Octopus takes a snapshot (i.e. a complete copy) of your project's deployment process, variables, and package details (package IDs and versions) so that release can deployed over and over.
 This enables you to modify your deployment process for newer versions of your app (i.e. 1.1, 1.2, 2.0 etc) without affecting the reliability of your existing releases.
 This is a large part of the safety and reliablility of your Octopus deployments.